phnx-im/docs/src/spec/delivery_service/group_state_encryption.md

 * The client creating the group samples the key freshly upon group creation
 * Clients joining the group receive the key encrypted via a group info extension (i.e. either via a Welcome or via an External Init package)
 * The key is fixed and is never rotated

+## User profile key encryption

+* Generated freshly by the group creator and distributed to group members alongside the credential encryption key
+* Used to encrypt and decrypt the group members' individual [user profile encryption keys](../glossary.md#user-profile-encryption-key)
+* The key is fixed and is never rotated